MasterKN48/quick-lipsum/README.md

 ### Quick Lipsum Lorem Text Generator <sup>*beta*</sup>

-***A quick way to copy or generate lipsum lorem text as dummy data for your project with single click only***.
+***A quick way to copy or generate Lorem ipsum text as dummy data for your project with single click only***.

 https://masterkn48.github.io/quick-lipsum